damianjwilliams/caged_saxitoxin/README.md

 This repository contains  analysis code for _Behavioral control through the direct, focal silencing of neuronal activity_ by Elleman _et. al_, 2024.
-Each folder contains code used for data analysis associated with the corresponding figure.
+The file  named is based on the corresponding figure.

 ****